PiersonLip/homunculuator/README.md

 # Homunculuator

 Fine-tune a local LLM on your Discord messages and deploy it as a bot that talks like you.
+Yes, it's as horrible of an idea as it sounds.

 **How it works:** Your Discord data export is processed into a training dataset, used to fine-tune Llama 3.2 3B with QLoRA, exported as a GGUF model, and served via Ollama.
 The Discord bot responds to @mentions using that model.